 Other needed nutrients for Roses plants

-Calcium to Roses can support general plant vigor and provides healthy green foliage on Rose bushes.
+Calcium to Roses can support general plant vigour and provides healthy green foliage on Rose bushes.
 Calcium improves the strength of root systems, improve the strength of cell walls, and resist from sucking insects like aphids.

 Lime Sulfur can be sprayed on Roses during spring months to autumn months to control diseases including rust, powdery mildew and two-spotted mites that may be present.